wozzos/wozzos/README.md

 I am the co-founder of the two-men-team called Sleepless Vulture and we are developing a videogame called Rotor, awarded Epic Megagrant in January 2021.

 For this project (Rotor) I am working mainly as Lead Programmer.
-//However, during there years I learned a lot about the Engine and now I own a deep understanding of:
+However, during there years I learned a lot about the Engine and now I own a deep understanding of:
 - Blueprints
 - C++
 - Blueprints and C++ workflow